AbeTavarez/AWS-S3-Static-Website-Template/README.md

 * Deploying on AWS S3:
         1. Create a new Bucket with your name and lastname.
         2. Upload the necessary files to the new bucket.

-        - Note: You don't need to upload the README.md File.

         3. Make the necessary files public.
         4. Enable static website hosting on the S3 bucket.
     [S3 Configuration Docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html)